BDUG/vanillanoprop/README.md

 - **Tree Policy Optimization agent** – used by `train-treepo` and does not accept CNN, transformer, LCM, ResNet, RNN or ELMo models.
 - **SmolVLM** – `cargo run --example smolvlm --features vlm path/to/image.png` ([walkthrough](docs/examples/smolvlm.md)).
 Downloads a tiny vision‑language
-  model, loads an image and runs an image + prompt forward pass.
+  model, loads `tokenizer.json` with the internal tokenizer, loads an image and runs an image + prompt forward pass.
 Requires internet access.

 ### Logging